PlasmaEngine/PlasmaEngine/README.md

 Plasma Game engine is a C++ powered 2D and 3D game engine that is designed to be straigt forward yet powerful for all users.
 We aim to have clear and easy to read code with many comments allowing anyone to pickup and extend the code as they feel is needed.
 Plasma is origionally branched from the Zero Game Engine.

 ## Installing binary builds
-This is as simple as grabbing the Plasma Launcher from [https://plasmagameengine.com/](https://plasmagameengine.com/)
+You can find the latest compiled version of the launcher on the Plasma discord, if you get lost feel free to ask there.

 ## Building the engine

 ### Building on Windows:
 #### For Development:
    - Open folder with VS2019+
-   - (Optional) Manage Configuration to add Release configuration
+   - (Optional) Manage Configuration to add x64-Release configuration
    - Build

 #### For Release Build